 10. Moringa Easily Fits Into Your Daily Nutrition Plan

-Moringa is the perfect complement to a healthy lifestyle and is used by millions of people worldwide to gain the nutrients they need to thrive.
+Moringa is the perfect complement to a healthy lifestyle.
+Millions of people use this plant to consume the nutrients they need to thrive.

 Over 60% of Americans say that incorporating more vegetables into their diet is their #1 priority, but many find it difficult to get their greens at meals other than dinner.

-Moringa is extremely versatile and can be added to nearly any dish – sweet or savory. le and convenient way to add vegetables to any meal.
+Moringa is extremely versatile and can be added to nearly any dish – sweet or savory.
+It’s also a convenient way to add vegetables to any meal, whether a baked casserole or pasta sauce.
+Here’s 10 ways to add moringa and “sneaky greens” into your daily routine.

-Chef José Andrés, one of TIME magazine’s 100 most influential people, and his nonprofit, World Central Kitchen, worked with Kuli Kuli and the Haitian nonprofit The Smallholder Famer’s Alliance to launch a nationwide moringa recipe competition on Instagram, using the hashtag #MoringaInspired to raise awareness and support moringa farmers in Haiti.
+Want more?
+Chef José Andrés, one of TIME magazine’s 100 most influential people, and his nonprofit, World Central Kitchen, worked with Kuli Kuli and the Haitian nonprofit The Smallholder Famer’s Alliance.
+Together, they launched a nationwide moringa recipe competition on Instagram, using the hashtag #MoringaInspired, to raise awareness and support moringa farmers in Haiti.